Import Data from MongoDB into Meilisearch

 Background

-Meilisearch is an open source search engine that has a search-as-you-type feature(like Algolia), which is written in Rust and is very fast in creating index and getting search results.
+Meilisearch is an open-source search engine with “search-as-you-type” functionality (similar to Algolia).
+It is written in Rust and excels in fast indexing and search results.

-We will talk about how to import data from MongoDB to Meilisearch.
+This guide explains how to import data from MongoDB into Meilisearch.

-Meilisearch needs a unique field called id, id should only contain [0-9a-zA-z_] and should not contain any special characters.
-If the id field is not provided, any field that contains id will be used as the id field, such as _id, user_id etc.
+Meilisearch requires a unique field called id, which should contain only [0-9a-zA-Z_] and no special characters.
+If no id field is provided, Meilisearch will use any field containing “id” (e.g., _id, user_id).

 {